weaveworks-guides/weave-net-legacy/weave-cloud-microservices/_output/trouble-shooting-dashboard.md

 * `<host-ip:[port number]>` is the IP of the master and the port number you see when you run `kubectl describe svc front-end -n sock-shop`

-<h2 id="setup-troubleshooting-dashboard-with-weave-scope-a-name-tear-down-a-tear-down"><a name="tear-down"></a>Tear Down</h2>
+<h2 id="deploying-the-app-to-production-on-kubernetes-tear-down">Tear Down</h2>

 Unless you are continuing onto part 2, then you may want to tear down the Sock Shop and also the Kubernetes cluster you just created.

 If you made a mistep during the install instructions, it is recommended that you delete the entire cluster and begin again.

 * To uninstall the socks shop, run `kubectl delete namespace sock-shop` on the master.